MEMBERSHIP AND GOAT REGISTRATION RULES AND REGULATIONS:

 Registration of offspring from goats registered with the BGBAA:

 Registration of progeny sired by a non-owned Buck, will only be registered if the registration application is accompanied by the ‘BGA’s’ completed and signed ‘Certificate of Stud Service’ form or ‘Certificate of Lease’ form.

-Any goat registration application sent without providing proof of its genetic bloodlines will be registered as an F1 (1st.Cross).
+Any goat registration application sent without providing proof of its genetic bloodlines will be registered in the Upgrade registry as an G1 (1st.Cross).

 Boer Goat Australia breed codes recorded on registration certificates will be as follows:

-Goats registered with the BGBAA and now owned and transferred to a financial member of Boer Goat Australia will not be required to be re-registered with Boer Goat Australia.
-A breeder can also transfer that BGBAA registration to BGA, the BGBAA certificate will be required to be sent to Livestock and Business Centre with the appropriate fee, a new BGA registration certificate will be issued.
+Goats registered with the BGBAA and now owned and transferred to a financial member of Boer Goat Australia is not required to re-register with Boer Goat Australia, although this would be the preferred option.
+The original BGBAA certificate will be required to be sent to Livestock and Business Centre with the appropriate fee, a new BGA registration certificate will then be issued.